Postgraduate Students – First Few Days

-As a postgraduate student this isn't your first foray into studying at university.
-However, we are glad to welcome you to the university and hope that the information below will be useful to ensure your first few days are as stress-free as possible and assist you in starting your postgraduate studies.
+As a postgraduate student this won't be your first time studying at university.
+However, we are glad to welcome you to the University and hope that the information below will be useful to ensure your first few days are as stress-free as possible and assist you in starting your postgraduate studies.

 Please be aware that the first instalment of your fees will need to be paid to the University and you may need to set aside part of this loan payment to meet this requirement.
 See our guide to paying your fees at UCLan for details of the instalment options available to you.